fabio-emanuel/Bin_Packing_Problem_Compatible_Categories/README.md

 ## 📦 Benchmark Instances

-A ZIP archive (`BPCC_Instances.zip`) containing dozens of benchmark instances is included in this repository.
+A ZIP archive (`insts.zip`) containing dozens of benchmark instances is included in this repository.
 These instances were derived from the augmented Non-IRUP (ANI) and augmented IRUP (AI) BPP benchmark sets proposed by Delorme et al. (2016), adapted for the BPCC with 6 and 8 product categories and varying bin capacity factors (100%, 120%, 150%, 200%).

 Instance naming follows the convention `P-nXX-kY`, where `XX` is the number of nodes (stores) and `Y` is a reference vehicle count from the original VRP dataset.